techpines/asset-rack/README.md

 npm install asset-rack
 ```

+## Concepts

+There are two very simple conepts to understand with asset-rack.

+### Asset
+An asset after it is `complete`, consists of three very important things.
+* `url`: A human readable url.
+* `contents`: Contents for the asset, like the actual javascript or image or whatever.
+* `md5`: An md5 hash of the contents

+These three pieces are absolutely critical.
+The md5 hash is *super* important!
+This allows us to append our human readable url with the md5 hash for versioning which allows basically every static asset to be cached forever by proxies, browsers, cdn's.
+This makes everything fast, fast, fast.

+### AssetRack
+An asset rack is a collection of assets.
+But it allows us to do things with assets that we always want to do very easily.
+Like serve them from a memory cache using express and connect middleware, or push all individual assets to an Amazon S3 bucket, or write them to disk or whatever other group action we might want to perform on our assets.

 ## Tutorial
 Here is a simple walk throught that demonstrates some of the
 major features of asset rack.